The Uniform Mordell-Lang Conjecture: Applying the height inequality

-This proposition is the generalization of Dimitrov--Gao--Habegger's result for the universal curve \cite[Prop.7.1]{DGHUnifML}.
-The current formulation is closer to the one presented in the first-named author's survey \cite[Prop.7.2]{GaoSurveyUML}.
-The proof of Proposition~\ref{PropHtIneqStep1Aux} is in line with these results; the main new ingredients are Proposition~\ref{PropNonDeg} (to replace \cite[Thm.1.2']{GaoBettiRank} for the non-degeneracy of a new family) and Lemma~\ref{LemmaNogaAlon} (which generalizes \cite[Lem.6.3]{DGHUnifML} to treat subvarieties other than curves).
+This proposition is a generalization of the corresponding result for the universal curve \cite[Prop.~7.1]{DGHUnifML}, though our formulation here is closer to \cite[Prop.~7.2]{GaoSurveyUML}.
+Notice that the case $S=\mathbf{H}^\circ$ contains the full strength of the proposition.
+Furthermore, it is the only case we use below in the proof of Proposition \ref{PropHtIneqPPAV}.
+However, the above formulation is more convenient for the proof by induction.

-\begin{proof} It suffices to prove the proposition for $S$ irreducible.
+\begin{proof}[Proof of Proposition \ref{PropHtIneqStep1Aux}] It suffices to prove the proposition for $S$ irreducible, which we assume from now on.

-From now on, assume $S$ is irreducible.
-We prove this proposition by induction on $\dim S$.
-The proof of the base step $\dim S = 0$ is in fact contained in the induction.